SvenMichaelKlose/tunix/src/bin/lisp/doc/compiler.md

 # Optimization

-Basic compression of what the macro expansions messed up at least,  like remove assignments with no effect or chained jumps.
+Basic compression of what the macro expansions messed up at least,  like removing assignments with no effect or chained jumps.

 # Call stack expansion